 To Sum Things Up

 Both B2C and B2B lead generation is a challenge and it will continue to be si in 2020.

 Do take this bot just as a small example of what you can create.
-You can make AI bots the guardians of gated content, sales assistants who are willing to search for most suitable products 24/7, friendliest lead filers, engaging companions, booking assistants and much much more.
+You can make AI bots the guardians of gated content, sales reps who are willing to search for the most suitable products 24/7, friendliest lead filers, engaging companions, booking assistants, and much much more.
 There really is no limit!

-Whether you work in sales or marketing, it’s time for you to explore some AI lead generation options – best those that don’t require coding 😉.
+Whether you work in sales or marketing arena, it’s time for you to explore some AI lead generation options – best those that don’t require coding 😉.